michaelliyunhao/RL-project/DQN/DQN-Swing/README.md

 # DQN - CartPoleSwing

-This folder contains the implementation of DQN algorithm and the evaluation on the CartPoleStab environment
+This folder contains the implementation of DQN algorithm and the evaluation on the CartPoleSwing environment

 All the hyper-parameters and experiment setting are stored in the ```config.yml``` file

-All the results (figure and model) will be stored in the ```./storage``` folder
+All the results (figure and model) will be stored in the ```./storage``` folder by default

+If you are not familiar with this environment, you can use the  `anylize_env()`  function in the `utils.py` to help you quickly understand the environment's state space, action space, reward range, etc.

 ## How to run